 Even after the show ended, interest persisted and Davidson continued to be engaged with the community of enthusiasts.
 Davidson was a genuinely effective leader in this community, acting as a gatekeeper for 'canon' in the growth of the language and remaining engaged with fans.
 He no longer worked as an accountant after the show started to air and lived on the proceeds of his work on Hillbillies and on the sale of materials to promote Common, supported by his wealthy older husband.
 By all accounts, Davidson was a friendly and gregarious man who enjoyed the interaction and attention that the language brought him.
 This influence may have been instrumental in preventing Common from becoming just another forgotten relic of early 21st century popular culture, by nurturing a strong fan base after the show ended and continuing to build the language.

 However, Davidson's death may have been as important as his life to the future growth and status of Common.
 Davidson was killed in 2031 at the age of 44, during civil unrest.
 The New World Order likes to say that Davidson died leading a pro-Globalist protest, but it is more likely he was participating in one of Los Angeles' frequent anti-government and/or food riots, or just got caught up at the wrong place at the wrong time.
 Conditions at the time were such that it was at least six months before anyone in the Common community knew for sure that he was dead.
 His husband, who was over 20 years Davidson's senior, died not long after.
-The couple's home is said to have burned down during the civil unrest - regardless, none of Davidson's personal notes survived to the present day, all we have are preserved communications with others and his public records.
+The couple's home is said to have burned down during the riots - regardless, none of Davidson's personal notes survived to the present day, all we have are preserved communications with others and his public records.
 Davidson's death is considered to mark the end of the Early Period.